kana4/bioinformatics_rust_book/src/8_1_Sequence_To_Image.md

 At it's heart, Rust doesn't care whether or data is biological or not and since we've already learned how to keep our data in an integer format, all we need to do to create an image from our sequences is to learn how to use the image library to make our first image!

 In this example, we'll make each pixel a letter in our biological sequence, with a different color for each type of letter.
 If we applied this directly to a sequence, our image would be a single row of differing colored pixels.
-For example, AAACCC could be greengreegreenblueblueblue.
+For example, AAACCC could be brownbrownbrowngreygreygrey.
 If we think of an image as a quilt or mat of numbers, we could have our image be multiple sequences.
 Each row of pixels would be a sequence and these would be written out to a file like a typewriter, row by row, to create our final image.
 Let's try it!
-First, we'll create a sequence and create an image that's a row of pixels:

 ```
 // Import RgbImage from the Image crate